sanjaybasu/healthcare-ai-foundations/_chapters/chapter_05_deep_learning_healthcare.md

 $$\mathcal{L}_{\text{reweighted}}(\theta) = \sum_a w_a \mathcal{L}(\theta; A=a)$$

-where weights $w_a$ are set proportional to group-specific losses, upweighting underperforming groups during training.
+where weights $$w_a$$ are set proportional to group-specific losses, upweighting underperforming groups during training.

 A third approach enforces fairness through representation learning.
 Rather than constraining performance directly, we train neural networks to learn representations that cannot predict sensitive attributes.
-An adversarial network attempts to predict sensitive attribute $A$ from learned representations $\mathbf{h}^{(l)}$:
+An adversarial network attempts to predict sensitive attribute $$A$$ from learned representations $$\mathbf{h}^{(l)}$$:

 $$\min_{\theta} \max_{\phi} \mathcal{L}_{\text{pred}}(\theta) - \lambda \mathcal{L}_{\text{adv}}(\phi, \theta)$$

-where $\mathcal{L}_{\text{pred}}$ measures prediction accuracy on the primary task, $\mathcal{L}_{\text{adv}}$ measures the adversary's ability to predict sensitive attributes from representations, and $\lambda$ controls the strength of fairness enforcement.
+where $$\mathcal{L}_{\text{pred}}$$ measures prediction accuracy on the primary task, $$\mathcal{L}_{\text{adv}}$$ measures the adversary's ability to predict sensitive attributes from representations, and $$\lambda$$ controls the strength of fairness enforcement.
 This adversarial training encourages representations that contain information relevant for prediction but are statistically independent of protected attributes.

 ### 5.2.2 Production Implementation: Fair Neural Network Framework